awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-getting-started.md

 ## Step 4: Analyze the data<a name="analyze-data"></a>

-After the mirrored traffic is on the traffic mirror target, you can use a tool from the [AWS Partner Network](https://partners.amazonaws.com/search/partners/?keyword=traffic%20mirroring) to analyze the data\.
+After the mirrored traffic is copied to the traffic mirror target, you can use a tool from the [AWS Partner Network](https://partners.amazonaws.com/search/partners/?keyword=traffic%20mirroring) to analyze the data\.